docQodly/docs/docs/studio/design-webforms/events.md

 ### Bind Standard Actions to Events

 Standard actions apply to datasources, and their availability depends on the type of datasource.
 Datasources can be categorized into three types: Entity, Entity Selection, and Scalar.
-To link standard actions with events, follow these steps:
+To bind standard actions with events, follow these steps:

 - <Column.List align="center" justifyContent="between">
 	<Column.Item width="55%">
-        <span style={{fontWeight: 'bold'}}>Select and Assign</span>: Choose a component or datasource to access compatible events in the Contextual panel.
+        <strong>Select and Assign</strong>: Choose a component or datasource to access compatible events in the Contextual panel.
 Then, assign a standard action to your desired event by clicking <code>Add a Standard Action</code>.
 	</Column.Item>
 	<Column.Item width="40%">
 		<img alt="explorer" src={require('./img/contextualPanel_addStandardActionEvent.png').default} style={{borderRadius: '6px'}} />